zknill/sqledge/README.md

 SQLedge contains a postgres wire proxy, default on localhost:5433.
 This proxy uses the local sqlite database for reads, and forwards writes to the upstream postgres server.

+### Compatibility

+When running, the SQL statements interact with two databases; Postgres (for writes) and SQLite (for reads).

+The Postgres wire proxy (which forwards reads to SQLite) doesn't currently translate any of the SQL statements from Postgres query format/functions to SQLite format/functions.
+Read queries issued against the Postgres wire proxy need to be compatible with SQLite directly.
+This is fine for simple `SELECT` queries, but you will have trouble with Postgres specific query functions or syntax.

 ## Copy on startup

 SQLEdge maintains a table called `postgres_pos`, this tracks the LSN (log sequence number) of the received logical replication messages so it can pick up processing where it left